NearHuscarl/sede-auth/README.md

 [queries](https://data.stackexchange.com/stackoverflow/query/3543/elite-users-those-who-hold-x-of-all-reputation)
 without making multiple sub-optimal requests, sometimes the task is not feasible at all.

-SEDE on the other hand, is a SQL playground where you can execute arbitrary queries to get, transform, combine or aggregate the data however you want.
+SEDE on the other hand, is an SQL playground where you can execute arbitrary queries to get, transform, combine or aggregate the data however you want.
 Remember, you are using SQL which is a whole-ass query language instead of a couple of predefined methods with hardcoded params to get the data.